3 Types of Promotion (and Lots of Ideas) for Your Small Business

 - Survey Email: collecting information from your customers to improve service

 These are all great ways to leverage your email list while nurturing and growing your customer base.
-You can find great examples of these types of promotion emails over at Vertical Response.

 Of course, you always want to be mindful of how you’re emailing customers and prospects.
 We have some general guidelines on how to avoid mistakes.